 The IRS requires that self-employed file a tax return if their annual net earnings are more than $400.
 In some cases, you even have to file if your earnings are below that if you meet certain requirements.

 3. Self-employed vs employee

 The same kind of work, like programming, could generate two different types of income.
 A remote employee for a US company will receive a W-2.
-If he also does programming work for a different US company as a contractor, he should receive a 1099-MISC form for that work.
+If he also does programming work for a different US company as a contractor, he should receive a 1099-NEC form for that work.